 Upper Eyelid SurgeryAuthor: Dr. Gordon Sasaki

-If you demonstrate a dropping of your eyelid towards your pupil (ptosis), Dr. Sasaki will perform a series of maneuvers to diagnose the causes for this finding.
-He will provide you with precise surgical options to raise your upper lid from either an outside approach (tightening the voluntary elevator muscles) or an inside approach (shortening the involuntary elevator muscle).
+If you demonstrate a dropping of your eyelid towards your pupil (ptosis), Dr. Sasaki will provide you with precise surgical options to raise your upper lid from either an outside approach (tightening the voluntary elevator muscles) or an inside approach (shortening the involuntary elevator muscle).

 Dr. Gordon H. Sasaki

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.

 If you present with extra folds of skin above your double lid line, a conservative ellipse of skin may be removed to give you a refined look.
 If you desire to have a more defined appearance, the doctor may suggest that both a strip of skin and underlying muscle be taken away.
 If you demonstrate fat bulging at the inner corner of your eyelid, a conservative removal of fat will enhance your final result.
 Some patients exhibit too large a bulge (hooding) under each brow that represents a separate anatomic area from that of excess skin and fat which are confined to the upper lid proper.
 Hooding may be optimally addressed by brow procedures rather than an upper lid blepharoplasty.